 While Kannada is Karnataka’s language and Bangalore is its capital, Kannada is the most spoken language.
 However, it isn’t the only language spoken here.
 Bangalore is diverse with people from different states of India.
 And everyone understands English.

 For travelers, speaking English in Bangalore should do fine.

 A person whose job is to speak to many people here can be expected to speak at least Telugu, Tamil, Kannada, Hindi, and English.
 When you sit in a group of 50 here, expect to hear some Punjabi, Bengali, and Marathi as well!

 How Expensive is Bangalore for Travel – Bangalore Trip Cost

-Bangalore is a pool of choices for all ranges of facilities.
+Bangalore is a pool of choices for all ranges of facilities and there’s a ton of things to know about Bangalore.
 It depends on how comfortable you want to get.
 And also how much you’re willing to spend on the trip.

 According to BudgetYourTrip, the average cost for 1 person is 13,000 rupees for one week.
 But that includes accommodations.
 Most travelers from other parts of India have relatives in Bangalore, so rates differ from person to person.